Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 21 Maret 2025 16.27.02 UTC
+- WIB: Jumat, 21 Maret 2025 17.29.55 UTC
-- WITA: Jumat, 21 Maret 2025 17.27.02 UTC
+- WITA: Jumat, 21 Maret 2025 18.29.55 UTC
-- WIT: Jumat, 21 Maret 2025 18.27.02 UTC
+- WIT: Jumat, 21 Maret 2025 19.29.55 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

 Kategori: technology